-Basis for this work are the variational Chan-Vese \emph{segmentation} \cite{ChaVes01} and \emph{classification} \cite{VesCha02} methods.
-In these approaches, piecewise constant functions are computed that minimize an energy functional.
-The regions of constant intensity are the segments and classes to be detected.
-The theoretical foundations of the Chan-Vese model date back to the seminal work of Mumford \& Shah \cite{MumSha89b} and Morel \& Solimini \cite{MorSol95b}.
-In computational practice, the Chan-Vese functionals are often minimized via a level-set approach, where the segments and classes are represented by the level-sets. level-set methods, originally introduced by Osher \& Sethian \cite{OshSet88}, have proven a powerful approach to solve image segmentation and classification tasks, because the implicit representation of segments and classes allows to find objects of complex topologies, such as, for instance, segments consisting of multiple connected domains.
-There exist two categories of level-set algorithms (see \autoref{fig:rela}): \begin{description} \item{\emph{Unparametrized}} level-set algorithms consider the input images and the level-set functions, from which segments and classes are detected, pixel-wise.
-There, the data are represented as a vector of pixel values. \item{\emph{Parametrized}} algorithms (see, for instance, \cite{YanFucJueSch06,FeiFucJueSchYan08,AghKilMil11,OzsKilStuSaiMil25}) use ansatz-functions (such as splines or finite elements) to represent the level-sets and input images.
-This means, in particular, that the segments and classes are specified \emph{double implicitly}: as the zero level-sets of the representing functions (first), which in turn are represented via the parametrization (second). \end{description} The different concepts can be compared with \emph{finite difference} and \emph{finite element} methods for solving differential equations: The latter represents the solution of the differential equation implicitly by finite element parametrizations, wheareas the former are given explicitly as function values on a grid.
-In fact, \emph{hybrid} level-set algorithms combining the advantages of both parametrized and unparametrized strategies have also been developed (see \cite{FucJueSchYan09b}).
+There exist two categories of level set algorithms (see \autoref{fig:rela}): \begin{description} \item{\emph{Unparametrized}} level set algorithms consider the input images and the level set functions, from which segments and classes are detected, pixel wise.
+All functions are represented as a vector of pixel values. \item{\emph{Parametrized}} algorithms (see, for instance, \cite{YanFucJueSch06,FeiFucJueSchYan08,AghKilMil11,OzsKilStuSaiMil25}) use ansatz-functions (such as splines or finite elements) to represent the level sets and input images.
+This means, in particular, that the segments and classes are specified \emph{double implicitly}: as the zero level sets of the representing functions (first), which in turn are represented via the parametrization (second). \end{description} The different concepts can be compared with \emph{finite difference} and \emph{finite element} methods for solving differential equations: The latter represents the solution of the differential equation implicitly by finite element parametrizations, whereas in finite difference methods the function values of the solution are given as a vector associated with solution values on the grid points.
+In fact, \emph{hybrid} level set algorithms combining the advantages of both parametrized and unparametrized strategies have also been developed (see \cite{FucJueSchYan09b}).